Row of beehives in a spring UK apiary representing April beekeeping tasks

 April is where the beekeeping season truly gathers pace in the UK.
 Colonies expand, brood nests grow and the first serious nectar flows may begin, depending on your location.
-Regular inspections, space management and swarm control preparation all start to matter much more.
+Regular inspections, space management, feeding decisions and swarm control preparation all start to matter much more.

 April at a Glance – Key Spring Priorities